axoflow/axosyslog-core-docs/content/docs/chapter-parsers/panos-parser/_index.md

 ```

-To use this parser, the `scl.conf` file must be included in your {{% productparam "abbrev" %}} configuration:
+To use this parser, the `scl.conf` file must be included in your {{% param "product.abbrev" %}} configuration:

 ```c